+Name Definition

+Advisories

-Tuble 0.10.2.
-Tropical watches and warnii igs Name Definition Advisories Tropical Cyclone Public Advisory Contains a list of all current coastal watches and warnings associated with an ongoing or potential tropical cyclone, a post-tropical cyclone, or a subtropical cyclone.
+Tropical Cyclone Publi Advisory Contains a list of all current coastal watches and warnings associated with an ongoing or potential tropical cyclone, a post-tropical cyclone, or a subtropical cyclone.
 Provides the cyclone position, maximum sustained winds, current motion, and a description of the hazards associated with the storm.

+Watches

-Watches Tropical Storm Watch Tropical storm conditions (sustained winds of 39 to 73 mph) are possible within the specified area within 48 hours.
+Tropical Storm Watch Tropical storm conditions (sustained winds of 39 to 73 mph) are possible within the specified area within 48 hours.

 Storm Surge Watch There is a possibility of life-threatening inundation from rising water moving inland from the shoreline somewhere within the specified area, generally within 48 hours.
-Hurricane Watch Hurricane conditions (sustained winds of 74 mph or greater) are possible within your area.
+Hurricane conditions (sustained winds of 74 mph or greater) are possible Hurricane Watch within your area.
 Because it may not be safe to prepare for a hurricane once winds reach tropical storm force, The NHC issues hurricane watches 48 hours before it anticipates tropical storm-force winds.
-Warnings Tropical Storm Warning Tropical storm conditions (sustained winds of 39 to 73 mph) are expected vigor area within 36 hours.
-Storm Surge Warning There is a danger of life-threatening inundation from rising water moving inland from the shoreline somewhere within the specified area, generally within 36 hours.
+Warnings Tropical Storm Warning Tropical storm conditions (sustained winds of 39 to 73 mph) are expected Tropical Storm Warming within your area within 36 hours.
+There is a danger of life-threatening inundation from rising water moving Storm Surge Warning inland from the shoreline somewhere within the specified area, generally Storm Surge Warming within 36 hours.
 If you are under a storm surge warning, check for evacuation orders from your local officials.
-Extreme Wind Warning Extreme sustained winds of a major hurricane (115 mph or greater), usually associated with the eyewall, are expected to begin within an hour.
+Extreme sustained winds of a major hurricane (115 mph or greater), usually Extreme Wind Warning associated with the eyewall, are expected to begin within an hour.
 Take immediate shelter in the interior portion of a well-built structure.
-Hurricane Warning Hurricane conditions (sustained winds of 74 mph or greater) are expected somewhere within the specified area.
-NHC issues a hurricane warning 36 hours in advance of tropical storm-force winds to give you time to complete your preparations.
+Hurricane conditions (sustained winds of 74 mph or greater) are expected somewhere within the specified area.
+NHC issues a hurricane warning 36 Hurricane Warning hours in advance of tropical storm-force winds to give you time to complete your preparations.
 All preparations should be complete.
 Evacuate immediately if so ordered.